Skip to content

 Section titled “Walkthrough: end-to-end against a tiny dbt project”

-Before working through the per-step guide below, here is the full path against a real, runnable example.
-This mirrors the POC at examples/playground/pocs/06-developer-experience/03-import-dbt-validate/.
+This walks the full path against a real, runnable example, mirroring the POC at examples/playground/pocs/06-developer-experience/03-import-dbt-validate/.
 Every command and snippet here was captured from that POC running against the current rocky build.

-The POC ships a minimal dbt project with two models and one source:
+The POC ships a minimal dbt project with two models, one source, and a schema.yml of generic tests:

 dbt_project/